temporalio/documentation/.github/ISSUE_TEMPLATE/documentation-request.md

 # Brief description

-Provide a brief description of your documentation request (1-3 sentences)
+Provide a description of your documentation request.

 #  Your recommended content